 Even more important than washing hands is brushing teeth.
 Our mouths have natural occurring bacteria that are good for our health, but we can also develop some bad bacteria that can cause cavities, bad breath and gum disease issues.
 To prevent that, and your child’s future fear of the dentists, teach them the proper mouth hygiene.
 Explain why it is important to brush teeth before breakfast and before going to bed.
 Teach them how to properly use the tooth brush.
 You can even make it a fun activity before going to bed – play the teeth brushing songs, brush your teeth also, time them and supervise them until they are fully ready to do it on their own.

 Nevertheless, having dental problems is perfectly normal.
 They may get a cavity, or their baby teeth won’t fall out, and you’ll have to go see the dentist.
 If you are afraid of the dentist, try not to show it, because your child will sense it and project the fear themselves.
 Explain how this is perfectly fine, and won’t hurt them.
-The best dentists are those who don’t invoke fear in you or your child, and those who offer affordable dental care, of course.
+The best dentists like the pediatric dentist in Roseville, VA are those who don’t invoke fear in you or your child, and those who offer affordable dental care, of course.

 Having regular baths